Tag: Drew Hendry

 Drew Hendry – 2016 Parliamentary Question to the Home Office

-To ask the Secretary of State for the Home Department, whether she plans to review the citizenship process for EU nationals married to British citizens.
+To ask the Secretary of State for the Home Department, what steps her Department is taking to simplify the citizenship application process for EU nationals.

 Mr Robert Goodwill